What does a Food Service Technician do?

 Responsibilities:

-- Prepare and cook food items according to recipes and standards.
+- Assist in the preparation, cooking, and serving of food according to established recipes and standards.

-- Assist in the setup and breakdown of food service areas for events and functions.
+- Assist in the setup and breakdown of food service areas, including the preparation of food stations and equipment.

 Qualifications